mpatraw/lol.lua/README.md

 print(obj:includes(lol)) -- false
 ```

 The `copy()` method performs a deep copy for everything _except_ the includes list.
-This is so a copied object performs exactly the same as the object copied from.
-No variables are shared.
+This is so a copied object performs exactly the same as the object copied from, except no members are shared.

 The `orphan()` method is like copy, but goes a step further and "assimilates" every included object.
 What this essentially means, is the object owns all the methods and data and is completely independent.